julian7/julian7.github.io/content/post/plan-for-containers.md

 In Docker, it doesn't really matter which OS you're using on the desktop, so you can use which you're the most comfortable with (think of Docker for Windows / Docker for Mac).
 Then, you can choose another OS at server side.
 I mean a linux distro's tooling.

 Habitat breaks these rules: why do you need an OS if you don't use it?
 Habitat takes care of all dependencies, starting from GLIBC to unix commands, interpreters.
 Just what's needed, and nothing else.
-It also edits executables, to use exact library versions.

-When you build a docker image of a Habitat package, it adds a very slim layer of linux tools though, a busybox image.
+When you build a docker image of a Habitat package, it adds a very slim layer of linux tools though: a busybox image.
 Results are very small.
-My goiardi docker instance is 174MB (as a comparison, my ubuntu-based docker instance is 354MB, executable is 16MB, the habitat package file is 3.2MB).
-This is not that bad, given glibc, gcc-libs, and openssl take 135MB.
+My goiardi docker instance is 174MB (as a comparison, my ubuntu-based docker instance is 354MB, executable is 16MB, all the others are dependencies: glibc, gcc-libs, and openssl take 135MB).

 ### Manage configurations